narekabram/jobs/README.md

 ## Getting Started

-To get you started you can simply clone the `angular-seed` repository and install the dependencies:
+To get you started you can simply clone the `jobs` repository and install the dependencies:

 ### Prerequisites